Know your customer

-Know Your Customer (KYC) are guidelines and regulations in financial services that require professionals to verify the identity, suitability, and risks involved with maintaining a business relationship with a customer.
-The procedures fit within the broader scope of anti-money laundering (AML) and Counter terrorism financing (CFT) regulations.
+Know your customer aka know your client (KYC) guidelines and regulations in financial services require professionals to verify the identity, suitability, and risks involved with maintaining a business relationship with a customer.
+The procedures fit within the broader scope of anti-money laundering (AML) and counter terrorism financing (CTF) regulations.

+KYC requirements have evolved from simple identity verification into comprehensive risk management frameworks designed to prevent illicit financial activity.
+These procedures enable institutions to further understand their clients financial behaviour, identity, transactions, and aids in assessing exposure to money laundering and/or fraud.
+In addition to verifying personal or corporate identities, modern KYC standards often include customer and enhanced due-diligence for higher risk clients, ensuring compliance with global regulations.

-KYC processes are also employed by companies of all sizes for the purpose of ensuring their proposed customers, agents, consultants, or distributors are anti-bribery compliant, and are actually who they claim to be.
-Banks, insurers, export creditors, and other financial institutions are increasingly required to make sure that customers provide detailed due diligence information.
-Initially, these regulations were imposed only on the financial institutions but now the non-financial industry, fintech, virtual assets dealers, and even non-profit organizations are liable to oblige.
+KYC processes are also employed by companies of all sizes for the purpose of ensuring their proposed customers, agents, consultants, or distributors are anti-bribery compliant and are actually who they claim to be.
+Banks, insurers, export creditors, and other financial institutions are increasingly required to make sure that customers provide detailed due-diligence information.
+Initially, these regulations were imposed only on the financial institutions, but now the non-financial industry, fintech, virtual assets dealers, and even non-profit organizations are included in regulations in many countries.

+Requirements

+In the United States, the Financial Industry Regulatory Authority (FINRA) Rule 2090 states that financial institutions must use reasonable diligence to identify and retain the identity of every customer and every person acting on behalf of those customers.
+In enforcing this rule, these organizations are expected to collect all information essential to knowing their customers.
+Information deemed necessary for enforcing Know Your Customer Requirements include the Customer Identification Program (CIP), Customer Due Diligence (CDD), and Enhanced Due Diligence (EDD).

+Customer Identification Program

+Section 326 of the USA Patriot Act requires banks and other financial institutions to have a Customer Identification Program (CIP).
+This act requires financial institutions to at minimum, verify the identity of anyone looking to open an account, maintain records of this information, and verify if this person is on the list of known or suspected terrorists that financial institutions are provided by the U.S government.
+Financial institutions must collect four pieces of identifying information about its customers including: